 Important Sources of Potassium

-A balanced diet must contain a fair quantity of potassium, as per the recommendations of health experts.
-The most important dietary sources are citrus fruits, vegetables and grains.
-Also, you can get an ample amount of potassium from salmon, chicken, whole milk, fresh fruit juices and almonds.
-Apart from those, nuts, lime beans, potatoes and poultry are other products to be included in the potassium boosting list.
-However, the most important sources of potassium are avocados, bananas and coconut water.
+The most important dietary sources of potassium are citrus fruits, vegetables, and grains.
+Also, you can get an ample amount of this mineral from salmon, chicken, whole milk, fresh fruit juices, and almonds.
+Apart from those, nuts, lime beans, potatoes, and poultry are other products to be included in the ‘potassium-rich foods’ list.
+However, the important sources of this mineral also include avocados, bananas, and coconut water.

 Health Benefits of Potassium